Haworthiopsis attenuata 'Crazed Glaze'

 Haworthia attenuata 'Crazed Glaze'

 Haworthiopsis attenuata 'Crazed Glaze', formerly known as Haworthia attenuata 'Crazed Glaze', is a small succulent that forms rosettes of fleshy, dark green leaves covered with white, irregularly-shaped tubercles.
 The rosettes grow up to 6 inches (15 cm) tall and about the same in diameter.
-Leaves are up to 3.2 inches (8 cm) long and up 0.8 inch (2 cm) wide.
-The flowers are white with reddish-brown veins and appear on a thin, branched inflorescence and up to 12 inches (30 cm) tall.
+Leaves are up to 3.2 inches (8 cm) long and up 0.8 inches (2 cm) wide.
+Flowers are white with green or reddish-brown veins and typically appear from spring to fall on thin branched inflorescences.

 How to Grow and Care for Haworthiopsis attenuata 'Crazed Glaze'